After Tours, back to Amboise where we were sleeping, I had an idea:

 Yes, we got a bit lost twice, but you know, any road can take you to Rome.

-On our way we saw a lot of small beautiful places, but there was no time to stop in every single one of them, so we were just passing slow in a few of them.
-In the end, there was two places that need to be mentioned: Blois and Chambord.
+On our way, we saw a lot of small beautiful places, but there was no time to stop in every single one of them, so we were just passing slowly in a few of them.
+In the end, there were two places that need to be mentioned: Blois and Chambord.

 But before that, just a photo of one of those places we saw through the car window: Chaumont Sur Loire